 Pet sitting and dog walking are flexible side hustles for stay at home moms who love animals.
 You'll care for pets while owners travel or provide daily walks for dogs in your area.

-- Spend time with animals without long-term commitment
+Pros: Spend time with animals without long-term commitment; dog walking includes built-in physical activity.

-- Caring for multiple pets at once requires extra supervision
+Con: Caring for multiple pets at once requires extra supervision.

 Conclusion